shouqv/wellbeing-productivity-backend/readme.md

 - Allow users to view their journal entries in addition to mood entries.
 - Implement reminders so users can be notified of upcoming or pending tasks.
-- Provide a dedicated account page where users can view and edit additional profile information
+- Provide a dedicated account page where users can view and edit additional profile information.
 - Make AI-generated supportive messages personalized like the trend analysis response.
 Currently, only the trend analysis is tailored to the user.